zsiegel92/Python_Tutoring/Lessons/Lesson_14_HTML2/Lesson14.md

 >This is just like what you were able to see on your browser when you executed `python app.py` and opened your browser to `http://127.0.0.1:5000/`!

 Now, navigate to that same URL, with a `/goodbye` on the end ([https://flask-basic--ZSiegel.repl.co](https://flask-basic--ZSiegel.repl.co)).
 What do you see?
-How did Python sgenerate what you see?
+How did Python generate what you see?

 ## Cooler Content